-This time, it’s the Saint Laurent Rive Droite by Anthony Vaccarello that’s got our attention.
-That it’s taken over the spot where the iconic Colette used to be, located at Number 213 Rue Saint Honore, can only be a good thing.
-The store takes inspiration from its brand history and in this case, it’s the Rive Gauche line that transformed Yves Saint Laurent from a high-end couturier to a ready-to-wear boutique in the ’60s.
+Last month, Saint Laurent’s Rive Droite was on just about everyone’s radar.
+After taking over the previous location of the iconic Colette, the store has been blurring the lines between fashion store and exhibition space.
+Located at Number 213 Rue Saint Honore, it takes inspiration from its brand history and in this case, the Rive Gauche line that transformed Yves Saint Laurent from a high-end couturier to a ready-to-wear boutique in the ’60s.